Igalia/vkrunner/README.md

 dmat[234]x[234].
 If matrices are specified they are assumed to have a stride according to the std140 layout rules.

+> uniform ubo _binding_ _type_ _offset_ _values_…

+Sets a value within a uniform buffer.
+The first time a value is set within a buffer it will be created with the minimum size needed to contain all of the values set on it via test commands.
+It will then be bound to the descriptor set at the given binding point.
+The rest of the arguments are the same as for the `uniform` command.
+Note that the buffer is just updated by writing into a memory mapped view of it which means that if you do an update, draw call, update and then another draw call both draws will use the values from the second update.
+This is because the draws are not flushed until the next probe command or the test completes.

 > clear color _r_ _g_ _b_ _a_

 Sets the color to use for subsequent clear commands.
 Defaults to all